โ† Back to Blog

 2. Choose your number of legs (2-6)

-3. Optionally apply a Boost % if your book is offering a parlay boost promotion
+3. Optionally apply a Boost % or switch to Risk-Free mode if your book is offering a parlay promotion

 4. Click Find Best Parlays

-The optimizer evaluates all valid combinations of legs from your filtered data, calculates the combined parlay odds at your selected book, applies any boost, and ranks results by Expected Value.
+The optimizer evaluates all valid combinations of legs from your filtered data, calculates the combined parlay odds at your selected book, applies any boost or risk-free adjustment, and ranks results by Expected Value.
 It shows you the top +EV parlays with:

 • Combined parlay odds (pre-boost and post-boost if applicable)